Services

 Validation and reduced self-blame

 Many people describe diagnosis as a relief.
-It provides language for lifelong experiences and can reduce shame, confusion or the feeling of “not trying hard enough.”
+It provides language for lifelong experiences.
+It can:

 Navigating other services